Delete Objects

 Introduction

-Getting objects is handled by the delete<Object Name> mutation.
+Deleting objects is handled by the delete<Object Name> mutation.
 For example: deleteEpisode.
-For convenience in this document, this mutation will be generalised as deleteObject.

 As well as deleting entire objects, you can also delete different parts of an object, specifically: